Wolfy76700/Wolfy76700.github.io/rules.md

 - 2nd: 1/3 of the cash prize (~33 %)
 - 3rd: 1/6 of the cash prize (~17 %)

-Players are required to have a Matcherino account in order to claim their cash prize as well as filling a form proving that they have received their prize. **Failure to join the Matcherino 10 days after the event has ended will result in you no longer being eligible to get any prizes.** In which case the cash prize will be redistributed between all players who have enterd the Matcherino.
-Should all 3 winners of the prize pot not join the Matcherino, the pot will be redistributed either as part of the pot for a future event or as sponsorship money for partnered events.
+Some additional requirements may need to be met in order to claim their prize, such as having an account on a given website. **Failure to meet those requirements 10 days after the event has ended will result in you no longer being eligible to get any prizes.** In which case the cash prize will be redistributed between all players who met the requirements.
+Should all 3 winners of the prize pot not meet the requirements, the pot will be redistributed either as part of the pot for a future event or as sponsorship money for partnered events.

 ## Game-specific rules